 You should start preparing your application as soon as you have plans for your long-term stay in Germany - however, it is possible to submit an application a maximum of 3 months before planned entry.
 In most cases, the duration of the visa procedure depends on whether authorities still need to be involved (e.g. alien’s authority or Federal Employment Agency).
 The visa office can therefore unfortunately not give any binding information regarding processing time.

 Please compile the application documents in their entirety.
 Missing documents or evidence will result in rejection of your application.
-You can find the application form here.

 Depending on the purpose of your trip, we have put together a checklist with further information for you:

 For your visa application you need two biometric passport photos.
 Passport photos must meet certain criteria in order to be usable for visas.
 Details can be found on the "photo sample board".

 You can bring the passport photos for your visa application with you or produce them yourself using a photo booth in the Embassy.
 For the price of HUF 2.000 you will receive six passport photos that meet the international requirements for the facial biometrics of photos.

 The photo booth guides you through a simple menu and checks whether your photo has been correctly taken.
 You have up to three attempts to get a successful photo.

 +++ Note for parents +++

 Babies and small children cannot be photographed with the photo booth.
 For these photos please bring your children to a professional photographer.